Send Comments to IFOND

 Risk Factors for Onset Of Blindness

 Homoplasmy - Of those that have affected mitochondria, some have a greater ratio of "affected" to "normal" mitochondria.
 This is usually expressed as a percentage.
-For instance, if 8% normal mitochondria were detected amongst 92% affected cells this is heteroplasmy.
-If all measured mitochondria are affected, risk may be increased due to this "homoplasmic" state.
-But, many people with documented homoplasmy still have normal vision.
-Hetero/homoplasmy does not fully explain risk of penetrance of the condition.
-[Kerrison & Newman 1997]
+For instance, if 8% normal mitochondria were detected amongst 92% affected cells tested the term is "heteroplasmic".
+If all measured mitochondria are affected you may be more at risk due to this "homoplasmic" state.
+But, many people with documented homoplasmy still have normal vision.[Kerrison & Newman 1997]

 For those at risk a double check with the doctor and pharmacist is highly recommended before taking a course of drugs for any reason.